Sucralfate: Side effects

-The most common side effect seen is constipation (2-3%).
+The most common side effect seen is constipation (2–3%).
 Less commonly reported side effects (<0.5%) include flatulence, headache, hypophosphatemia, xerostomia (dry mouth), and bezoar formation.

 Use of this drug is not recommended for people with chronic kidney failure, as it might cause aluminium accumulation and toxicity.

 A few well-controlled studies have been carried out investigating the safety and efficacy of sucralfate in children and pregnant women (Pregnancy Category B).

 Mechanism of action

 Sucralfate is a locally acting substance that in an acidic environment (pH < 4) reacts with hydrochloric acid in the stomach to form a cross-linking, viscous, paste-like material capable of acting as an acid buffer for as long as 6 to 8 hours after a single dose.
 It also attaches to proteins on the surface of ulcers, such as albumin and fibrinogen, to form stable insoluble complexes.
 These complexes serve as protective barriers at the ulcer surface, preventing further damage from acid, pepsin, and bile.
-In addition, sucralfate prevents back diffusion of hydrogen ions, and adsorbs both pepsin and bile acids.
+In addition, sucralfate prevents back diffusion of hydrogen ions, and absorbs both pepsin and bile acids.

 It has been thought that sucralfate also stimulates the production of prostaglandin E2, epidermal growth factors (EGF), bFGF, and gastric mucus.